FGS Awards Categories

 - Rabbi Malcolm H. Stern Humanitarian Award.
 A plaque presented to recognize the lifetime contributions of a rare individual whose positive personal influence and example have fostered unity in the genealogical community, provided leadership to its individual members, and helped make family history a vital force in the community at large.
 (Established January 1994.)

-- NEW Award: Outstanding Society Technology Award.
+- Outstanding Society Technology Award.
 This certificate recognized a tech-savvy FGS member society for its website, online presence, social networking, blog, or specific technology related project that provides examples and ideas from which other societies can benefit.
 (Established April 2014)

-- NEW Award: Technology Advances Award.
+- Technology Advances Award.
 This certificate honors an innovative product that enhances the genealogy experience, genealogy community, or records preservation.
 This may be presented to an organization, business, or individual.
 (Established April 2014)

 Note: Not all awards are presented each year.
 Some are presented throughout the calendar year and for 2016, several will be awarded at the FGS Conference in Springfield, Illinois.
-Nominations may be made at any time. but to be considered for the conference in August 2016, the nominations must be received. by 15 July 2016.
+Nominations may be made at any time. but to be considered for the conference in August 2016, the nominations must be received by 15 July 2016.